-TIBCO BE is a well known software system for processing complex business events to draw useful meanings from them to better predict the business changes and to take proper actions accordingly.
+Ans: TIBCO BE is a well-known software system for processing complex business events to draw useful meanings from them to better predict the business changes and to take proper actions accordingly.

-Channels are resources which are used to enable connectivity and communication between TIBCO BE and other sources like JMS sources, RV sources or HTTP sources.
+Ans: Channels are resources that are used to enable connectivity and communication between TIBCO BE and other sources like JMS sources, RV sources, or HTTP sources.

-Q. What are rules and how TIBCO BE rules work?
+Q4) What are the rules and how TIBCO BE rules work?

-Q. What is difference between Rule Functions and Virtual Rule Functions?
+Q5) What is the difference between Rule Functions and Virtual Rule Functions?

-Rule Functions are the functions written in Rule Language with complete body while Virtual Rule Functions are like interfaces without body.
+Ans: Rule Functions are the functions written in Rule Language with the complete body while Virtual Rule Functions are like interfaces without a body.